lithammer/homebrew-deadsnakes/README.md

 This Homebrew tap provides formulas for Python versions that have been deprecated and removed from the main Homebrew repository.

+It also contains alpha/beta release of the next major Python version.

 ## Usage

 To install Python 3.5: